lggomez/alpha-quad-sim/README.md

 Prerequisites: Go 1.6 and the Google App Engine SDK are required.
 Also, this solution is made to be deployed into a Google App Engine project along with a Google Cloud MySQL instance.
 Both the solution and the database instance should belong to the same project

 Other considerations are the following:
-* New files should be added at the root level because App Engine is very picky with the folder structure on imports so the solution won't compile in the cloud otherwise
-* The repository has to be in the **$GOPATH/src** directory
 * The job that initializes the database with newly calculated values can be triggered with the job in **cron.yaml**.
 The job only populates the database and doesn't delete previous values
 * The database connection can be configured in **app.yaml**
-* Tests can be run with **go test**

 ## Database
 The MySQL database connection can be configured via the environment variables in **app.yaml**